SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

-This repository contains a version of “The Swift Programming Language” that can be built using Swift DocC.
+This repository contains a version of “The Swift Programming Language” that can be built using Swift-DocC.

 The version of “The Swift Programming Language” published on docs.swift.org is currently built using a legacy toolchain, not from this repository.
-Our goal is to replace that version with a version built from this repository, working with the community to extend Swift DocC where needed.
+Our goal is to replace that version with a version built from this repository, working with the community to extend Swift-DocC where needed.

 # Contributing